ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## Functionality {#voprf-api}

-For the explicit signatures of each of the functions, refer to
+We instantiate each functions using the API functions in
-{{pp-api}}.
+{{I-D.irtf-cfrg-voprf}}.
+Note that we use the framework mentioned in the document to allow for batching multiple tokens into a single VOPRF evaluation.
+For the explicit signatures of each of the functions, refer to {{pp-api}}.

 ### Generate